 - You can use templates and automate repetitive tasks, this saves time in case of frequent and recurring tasks.

 - You can work offline and get your data synchronized once you are back online.

-- Nozbe has an inbox which is a default place to collect tasks, and you can store that comes to your mind and add detail in it later on.
+- Nozbe has an inbox which is a default place to collect tasks, and you can store what comes to your mind and add detail to it later on.

 - Nozbe also offers basic integration with some of the most common apps such as Evernote, Dropbox, Box, Google Drive, and similar ones.

 - In mobile apps, you can customize swipe gestures, giving you more control over the app.

 - You can forward the e-mail to a special address or have your message appear as a task.

 - Templates are independent, and you can choose the icon and color according to your choice.